 Wesleyan Athletics are part of the National Collegiate Athletic Association (NCAA-Division III), USA South Conference and offers intercollegiate competition in soccer, volleyball, basketball, tennis, cross-country and softball.
 Wesleyan also supports an equestrian team that is a member of the Intercollegiate Horse Show Association (IHSA).

 Health Services.
 All full-time students are eligible to utilize Health Services.
-The Director of Health Services is a nurse practitioner with office hours Monday through Friday during the academic year and specified hours during the summer.
+The Director of Health Services is a nurse practitioner with office hours Monday through Friday during the academic year.
 A physician is available at designated times during the academic year.
 The Health Services staff provides treatment of common illnesses and minor injuries, physical examinations, limited diagnostic testing, and health education.
 Students may be referred off campus for more specialized diagnostic testing or physician evaluation.

 Health Insurance.
 Wesleyan College requires all full-time students to have hospital/accident insurance or other health care coverage by a United States health insurance carrier.
 At the beginning of each academic year of enrollment, students must provide proof of health insurance or other health care coverage for the entire year.
 Students who are covered under a HMO, PPO, POS, or other insurance policy that does not provide coverage in Macon will be required to purchase a policy that provides coverage in Macon.
 All students must provide proof of insurance or other health care coverage before they will be permitted to move on campus.